fendit/FxCAs/README.md

 -	Export data for presentation
 -	Store current progress in terms of timestamp for future references

+#### Sharing (v2.0)
+- Allows user to share all three R scripts and other files from a local directory to one or more remote directories

 ### Features
 #### User-Friendliness
 -	User can quickly make modification in one script, instead of one section in a lengthy script